annaghi/mobile-contact-bar-3/readme.txt

 * Customizable URLs using query string parameters
 * Show bar on selected post types
 * No data collection from your website's visitors
-* Super easy to use, no coding required!
+* Easy to use, no coding required!